castiron/FormLogic/README.md

 you want the message to go, then you can set `data-error-target` with a CSS selector of where you want the message to be displayed.

+#### `data-depends-on`

+Use this attribute to show that one field is dependent on another field.
+Use the `name` attribute of the form element, **not** the `id` attribute.
+Along with this, you must use a `data-show-if...` attribute.

+#### `data-show-if`

+Used with `data-depends-on`, this attribute determines when to show this field.
+For example, if this element is dependent on a field named `charities` and `data-show-if="YMCA"`, then this element will only be shown when user selects the YMCA charity.

+#### `data-show-if-any`

+Used with `data-depends-on`, this attribute shows this field whenever anything is selected or added to the field on which this depends.

 ### TODO

 * Use custom validators.